University of Delaware

 The Leadership Education in Neurodevelopmental and related Disabilities (LEND) program at the University of Delaware brings together trainees from a number of disciplines to learn with and from each other on their way to becoming providers of interdisciplinary, culturally competent, family-centered services.
 Trainees are with us for a full year of diverse learning experiences, one of which is known as “A Day In Our Life.”

 In this experience, trainees spend about 15-20 hours connecting meaningfully with a family in which at least one of the members is a child with a neurodevelopmental disability.
-Due to the coronavirus pandemic, these connections will all be made virtually.

-• Able to attend a short orientation session.
+• attend a short orientation session

 Once your trainee has completed this experience, you will receive $400 as a token of our gratitude for your participation.
-If you are interested in shaping the family-centered perspective of an up-and-coming professional, please complete the application below and return to:
+If you are interested in shaping the family-centered perspective of an up-and-coming professional, please complete the application below.
+Feel free to share with someone who may be interested!

-LEND Family Application (pdf)
+LEND Family Application (Google form)

 Search